 Helen: I’d say my style is sleek and somewhat tailored without being too structured.
 I like classic pieces, but I like to add a little whimsy with some fun accessories.

 Deb: You’re in finance by day.
 How do you walk that fine line between looking professional and looking fashionable when it comes to dressing for work?

 Helen: I get some help from my location.
 I live in a pretty casual city, which allows me to relax the 9-5 rules a bit.
 I always want to look like someone you would trust in your finances, but I don’t want to look too serious.
 I want to think I’m approachable, and I’d like my style to reflect that.
 I love shoes to choose a fun, bright shoe color with an otherwise conservative outfit.
 That’s an easy way to spice up a look.

 Deb: Tell us about how you like to dress outside of work?
 What is your casual day uniform?

 Helen: In the winter, I love jeans or leggings with boots and a sweater.
 In the summer, it’s easily over 110 degrees here in Arizona which is much too hot for me to wear pants.
 I’ll wear shorts or summer-weight dresses, especially T-shirt dresses, and sandals.
 I love hats, so they’re usually a part of my casual look.

 Deb: Favorite current trends?
-Does it look you are just not you?
+Does it look like you are just not you?

 Helen: I love the new lace-up flats.
 I’m still unable to wear heels after my knee surgery, so these are a welcome addition.
 I keep finding myself drawn to pink; Pantone’s nod to Rose Quartz has my full endorsement!

 Deb: What’s your figure challenge, and how do you work around it?